 (click on graphs below to view the pdf version of the graph)

-Other effective controls in the Tucson area that help reduce levels of this pollutant and promote the use of alternate modes are:
+Other controls in the Tucson area that help reduce ozone levels by promoting the use of alternate modes include:

 Alternate modes such as carpooling, taking the bus, walking, and bicycling, and the use of telecommuting all serve to reduce the number of motor vehicles on the road.